-- When a player, hits, blocks, lifts or kicks an opponent's stick in order to win a considerable advantage, or with no possibility of reaching the ball.
-(901, 902, 903, 912) - When a field player plays the ball above waist level with any part of his stick or his foot.
-(904, 913) As waist level is considered the level of the player's waist when standing upright. - When a player is guilty of dangerous play with the stick.
-(904) This includes uncontrolled forward or backward swing of the stick, and raising the stick above an opponent's head if this is considered dangerous or disturbing for the opponent. - 4) When a player forces or pushes an opponent against the board or the goal cage.
-(907) - 5) When a player, trying to reach the ball, tackles or trips an opponent.
-(909) - 6) When a player holds an opponent or an opponent's equipment.
-(910) - 7) When a player intentionally moves to obstruct an opponent, who is not in control of the ball.
-(911) If a player who is trying to move into a better position backs into an opponent, or prevents an opponent from moving in the direction intended, only a free-hit shall be awarded. - 8) When a field player actively obstructs the goalkeeper's throw-out.
-(915)This shall be considered an offence only if the field player is closer to the goalkeeper than 3 m, measured from where the goalkeeper gains control of the ball.
-Actively implies following the goalkeeper sideways or trying to reach the ball with the stick. - 9) When a player violates the 3 m rule at a hit-in or a free-hit.
-(915)

-If the hit-in or the free-hit is performed while the opponents are trying to take position in a correct way, no action shall be taken.
-If a team forms a defence line which is not at a proper distance, only one player shall be penalized. - 10) When a field player stops or plays the ball when lying or sitting down.
-(919)This also includes stopping or playing the ball with both knees or one hand on the floor, stickholding hand excluded. - 11) When a field player stops or plays the ball with his hand, arm or head.
-(920, 921) - 12) When an incorrect substitution takes place.
-(922)
+- 1) When a player, hits, blocks, lifts, kicks an opponent's stick to win a considerable advantage, or with no possibility of reaching the ball.
+(901, 902, 903, 912) - 2) When a player holds an opponent or opponent's stick to win a considerable advantage, or with no possibility of reaching the ball.
+(910) - When a field player plays the ball above waist level with any part of his stick or his foot.
+(904, 913) As waist level is considered the level of the player's waist when standing upright. - 4) When a player is guilty of dangerous play with the stick.
+(904) This includes uncontrolled forward or backward swing of the stick, and raising the stick above an opponent's head if this is considered dangerous or disturbing for the opponent. - 5) When a player forces or pushes an opponent against the board or the goal cage.
+(907) - 6) When a player tackles or trips an opponent.
+(909) - 7) When a team captain requests measuring of a hook or control of the shaft/blade combination and the controlled equipment is correct. (no offence sign) The team captain will serve the penalty. - 8) When a field player participates in play without a stick. (no offence sign) This does not include a goalkeeper, temporarily considered a field player. - 9) When a field player fetches a stick from a place other than the team's own substitution zone. (no offence sign) - 10) When a field player omits to pick up his broken or dropped stick from the rink and bring it to his substitution zone.
+Only clearly visible parts of the stick have to be removed by the player. - When a player intentionally moves to obstruct an opponent, who is not in control of the ball.
+(911) If a player who is trying to move into a better position backs into an opponent, or prevents an opponent from moving in the direction intended, only a free-hit shall be awarded. - 12) When a field player actively obstructs the goalkeeper's throw-out.
+(915) This shall be considered an offence only if the field player is inside the goal crease or closer to the goalkeeper than 3 m, measured from where the goalkeeper gains control of the ball.
+Actively implies following the goalkeeper sideways or trying to reach the ball with the stick. - 13) When a player violates the 3 m rule at a hit-in or a free-hit.
+(915) If the hit-in or the free-hit is performed while the opponents are trying to take position in a correct way, no action shall be taken.
+If a team forms a defence line which is not at a proper distance, only one player shall be penalized. - 14) When a field player stops or plays the ball when lying or sitting down.
+(919) This also includes stopping or playing the ball with both knees, or one hand, on the floor, stick holding hand excluded. - 15) When a field player stops or plays the ball with his hand, arm or head.
+(920, 921)